HSF/hsf.github.io/calendar.md

 Please ask to join one of the editing groups if you would like to add events for your experiment or community.
+Events in HSF working groups indico categories should be synced automatically.